tmilyard/data_visualization/README.md

+8/17 - Upon getting feedback from my first submission I've left the body of this README file unchanged but am citing the updates to the code at the bottom of this page.

 Summary

 The visualization I created used Prosper loan data which is a peer to peer loan marketplace.
 The main data points I focused on are Prosper Loan Rating, which is a relative measure of risk on the loan, as well as, the loan applicant credit score.
 The number of loans across Prosper Loan Rating is also displayed and all of the data is from the years 2009-2014.